Barbara Dickson: 1970s–1980s

-1990s and beyond
+1990s

-During the 1990s, Dickson appeared in various television dramas including Taggart, Band of Gold and The Missing Postman.
-The writer and director Chris Bond created a stage show for Dickson in 1996 called The Seven Ages of Woman, which won her the Liverpool Echo 'Actress of the Year Award'.
+During the 1990s, Dickson appeared in various television dramas, including Taggart, Band of Gold and The Missing Postman.
+The writer and director Chris Bond created a stage show for Dickson in 1996 called The Seven Ages of Woman, which won her the Liverpool Echo Actress of the Year Award.
 It premiered at the Liverpool Playhouse and toured extensively in 1997 and 1998.

 She was the subject of This Is Your Life in 1998, when she was surprised by Michael Aspel at the Groucho Club in London.

 In 1999, Dickson starred in Spend Spend Spend, a new musical by Steve Brown and Justin Greene.
 The show, based on the rollercoaster life story of pools winner, Viv Nicholson, played in the West End to capacity audiences.
-For her portrayal of Nicholson, she was awarded 'Best Actress in a Musical' at the 2000 Laurence Olivier Awards.
-She went on to star in the UK tour of the show.
+For her portrayal of Nicholson, Dickson was awarded Best Actress in a Musical at the 2000 Laurence Olivier Awards.
+Dickson went on to star in the UK tour of the show.

 Further theatre work followed in Friends Like This, the Heather Brothers musical A Slice of Saturday Night and Fame.
 During 2006, Dickson appeared as the Timekeeper in Alan Ayckbourn and Denis King's fantasy musical play Whenever for BBC Radio 4.
-She has returned to TV in the BBC daytime drama series Doctors and her episode, "Mama Sings The Blues", was broadcast in March 2008.
+She returned to television in the BBC daytime drama series Doctors with her episode, "Mama Sings The Blues", being broadcast in March 2008.

 In 2003, Dickson worked with Russell again, providing backing vocals for his album Hoovering the Moon.
-In 2004 The Platinum Collection, featuring some of her most successful recordings, reached number 35 in the UK Albums Chart.
+In 2004, The Platinum Collection, featuring some of her most successful recordings, reached number 35 in the UK Albums Chart.
 Her 2004 album, Full Circle, was produced and arranged by Troy Donockley, and saw Dickson returning to her folk roots.
 In 2006, she issued a collection of the songs of Lennon, McCartney and Harrison, Nothing's Gonna Change My World.